IcodeNet/angular2-webpack-typescript-exercises/steps/step1-fundamentals/excersise01-background.md

 An angular2 application is a tree of components - a composition tree.

-Components extend Directives by providing additional features, such as a view with an attached template, which can be used for rendering composition of directives.
-Inside the template of the view various expressions provide all the 'plumbing' that angular needs to connect the parts.
+Components extend Directives by providing additional features, such as a view with an attached template, which can be used for rendering a composite of components and directives.
+Inside the components template various expressions provide all the 'plumbing' that angular needs to connect the parts in to a unified Angular 2 application.

 Any given HTML element may have ONLY a single component but multiple directives on it.
 Directives augment the elements where components are the actual elements in our views.

 ## Directives and Components are the fundamental building blocks of an Angular2 application.
+The templates of our views are composing different
+directives and Components together in order to deliver fully a functional user interface to the end user of our application.

 1. The Top level component is the application it self.
 The `root component`.